Dieser Beitrag ist auch verfügbar auf:

 Dysphagia is the technical term for swallowing disorders: Those affected have a problem swallowing solid food and liquids.
 In Germany, it is estimated that around 5 million people are affected.
 The symptoms often occur in older people who have suffered a stroke or suffer from a neurodegenerative disease such as dementia/Alzheimer’s or Parkinson’s disease.
 However, those affected by head and neck tumors, for example, are also affected.

-Drinking aids are already discreet and unobtrusive: the solution disappears elegantly into the cup.
-This enables independent drinking without stigmatization.
-The attachment with all-round slits reduces the flow of drink, and the attachment with small openings reduces it particularly intensively.
-With both versions, drinking is possible through openings along the entire circumference at any point, which supports intuitive drinking.
-The natural sensation of temperature is also made possible.
+Drinking aids are already available in discreet and unobtrusive designs: here, the solution is elegantly concealed within the cup.
+This allows for independent drinking without stigma.
+The attachment with slits around the circumference reduces the flow of liquid, while the attachment with small openings reduces it even more effectively.
+With both designs, drinking is possible through openings along the entire circumference at any point, which supports intuitive drinking.
+It also allows for a natural perception of temperature.

 A beak attachment is often used in care organizations, but is not helpful.
 This is because the beak shape means there is no direct lip contact.
 This important sensory feedback at the edge of the cup is lost, making intuitive drinking more difficult – which can increase the risk of choking.